strawberry-graphql/strawberry-django/docs/references/resolvers.md

 It is important to note that if you override resolvers, you will lose access to all of the things that come by default with the library (e.g. `Pagination`, `Filter`).
-On your root `Query`, you can just use a custom `get_queryset` to achieve similar results, while keeping pagination and filtering intact.
+On your root `Query`, you can just use a custom `get_queryset` to achieve similar results, while keeping pagination and filtering intact, but note that it will affect all root queries for that type.

 For example, if we wanted a look up for berries and one for non-berry fruits.